GreenStar Homes Certification Manual Version 4

 Prescriptive Pathway

-This includes an average of all flow rates if multiple flow rates exist.
+This includes an average of all flow rates if multiple fixtures are present.

-At this time, you must take the performance path to get points for outdoor water usage through better landscaping, irrigation, greywater, and/or rainwater catchment.
+The performance path must be used to get points to consider efficient outdoor water usage through better landscaping, irrigation, greywater, and/or rainwater catchment.

 Home Water Score Pathway